The m-Degenerate Chromatic Number of a Digraph: Digraph colorings

-At the end of the process, we claim that each color class $c$ is $m$-degenerate.
-To show this, for any color class $c$ and subset $S$ of the vertices colored $c$, pick $u_i \in S$ so that $i$ is as large as possible.
-Then since $u_i$ is the vertex in $S$ that was colored last, $u_i$ has at most $m-1$ in-neighbors or out-neighbors in $S$, completing the proof. \end{proof}
+We claim that each color class $C$ is $m$-degenerate.
+To show this, for any color class $C$ and subset $S$ of the vertices colored $C$, pick $v \in S$ by $v = w$ if $w \in S$, and otherwise $v = u_i \in S$ such that $i$ is as large as possible.
+Then since $v$ is the vertex in $S$ that was colored last, $v$ has at most $m-1$ in-neighbors or out-neighbors in $S$, completing the proof. \end{proof}

-Lemma \ref{lem:brooksdeg} uses Lemma \ref{lem:critvertex} to extend Theorem \ref{thm:kmcritical} to digraphs that are not $(k, m)$-critical.
+Our next lemma uses Lemma \ref{lem:critvertex} to extend Theorem \ref{thm:kmcritical} to digraphs that are not $(k, m)$-critical.
 Intuitively, this is possible because $(k, m)$-critical digraphs are the worst case for finding an $m$-degenerate coloring with few colors.